dditrichs/CS_499_Portfolio/index.md

 _example of input validation when trying to log a letter_

+### Enhancement One Artifacts

 [Repository for first enhancement](https://github.com/dditrichs/CS360_Weight_Tracking_App_First_Enhancement)

 ## 2. Algorithms and Data Structures
+This artifact is a weight tracking android application that I built for the CS360 class in the spring of 2024.
+It allows users to log their daily weight, set a goal weight, and receive SMS notification when their goal weight is received.
+I selected this artifact for my ePortfolio because it is a good example of how algorithims can help display useful data to the end user in a real world application.
+This artifact was improved by adding functionality to show the user their average weight across all logs as well as a total change in weight from the first log to the most recent.
+This allows for better user experience as it provides further functionality and more data to help the user track their weight better.

+With this enhancement I met the course outcome I set to achieve that reads, “Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry- specific goals”.
+This was done by adding more functionality that provides value to this application by making it more intuitive and interactive for the end user.

+While creating this enhancement I learned the importance of adding data while ensuring it works seamlessly with CRUD operations.
+I had to use my best skills to ensure that any use case would be met with the correct functionality.
+One challenge I faced during this enhancement was the average and change weight not updating after a weight log deletion.
+To fix this I had to ensure that my new updateWeightStats method was being called upon after any deletion.

 ## 3. Databases